Hierarchical Random Measures without Tables: Hierarchical completely random vectors

-We refer to Appendix~\ref{app:background} for a brief and self-contained account on completely random measures, L\'evy measures, L\'evy intensities, Laplace exponents, and their multivariate extension to completely random vectors.
-Henceforth, $\crm \sim \CRM(\rho\otimes P_0)$ denotes a CRM with product L\'evy intensity $\ddr \rho (s) \, \ddr P_0(x)$, and $\id(\rho)$ indicates a pure-jump infinitely divisible distribution with L\'evy measure $\rho$, whose expression in integrals is $\ddr P_{\scriptscriptstyle \id(\rho)}$ and whose probability density function (p.d.f), if it exists, is $f_{\scriptscriptstyle \id( \rho)}(s)$.
+Refer to Section~\ref{app:background} for a brief and self-contained account on completely random measures, L\'evy measures, L\'evy intensities, Laplace exponents, and their multivariate extension to completely random vectors.
+Henceforth, $\crm \sim \CRM(\rho\otimes P_0)$ denotes a CRM with product L\'evy intensity $\ddr \rho (s) \, \ddr P_0(x)$, and $\id(\rho)$ indicates a pure-jump infinitely divisible distribution with L\'evy measure $\rho$; its expression in integrals is $\ddr P_{\scriptscriptstyle \id(\rho)}$ and its probability density function (p.d.f), if it exists, is denoted by $f_{\scriptscriptstyle \id( \rho)}(s)$.

 \begin{definition} Let $\rho_0$ and $\rho$ be L\'evy measures on $(0,+\infty)$ and let $P_0$ be an atomless measure.
 We say that $\bm{\crm}= (\crm_1,\dots,\crm_d)\sim {\rm hCRV}(\rho, \rho_0, P_0)$ is a hierarchical {\rm CRV} with idiosyncratic L\'evy measure $\rho$, base L\'evy measure $\rho_0$, and base measure $P_0$ if